Bousquet Island

-Bousquet Island, 0.3 nmi long, lies immediately east of Herring Island in the Windmill Islands.
+Bousquet Island, 0.3 nmi long, lies immediately east of Herring Island in the Windmill Islands, Antarctica.
 It was first mapped from air photos taken by USN Operation Highjump in 1946 and 1947.
 Named by C. R. Eklund, station scientific leader, for Utilities Man 2nd Class Edward A. Bousquet, USN, a Navy Support force member of the 1957 wintering party at Wilkes Station during the International Geophysical Year (IGY).

 Bousquet Island lies 17 km south-south-east of Casey Station, operated year-round by the Australian Government Antarctic Division in Hobart, Tasmania.
-Sometimes also known as Little Herring Island, the site is well known to Casey expeditioners for its population of breeding Weddell Seals which pup on the sea ice in theimmediate vicinity of the island.
+Sometimes also known as Little Herring Island, the site is well known to Casey expeditioners for its population of breeding Weddell Seals which pup on the sea ice in the immediate vicinity of the island.